-Pizza is one of Italy’s great culinary gifts to the world, and traditional pizza-twirling in Naples was recently enshrined by UNESCO as a skill of intangible cultural heritage.
+Pizza is one of Italy’s great culinary gifts to the world, with traditional pizza-twirling in Naples enshrined by UNESCO as a skill of intangible cultural heritage.

 Beer is sometimes seen as a classic go-to for pizza night, but there are many mouthwatering wines that can work brilliantly with a range of toppings if you’re planning to celebrate ‘the art of the pizzaiuolo’.